E6 - Whole systems approaches to operate large scale ORE

 Early Stage Research:

-Existing projects: IRPWIND, MAXFARM (MAXimizing wind Farm Aerodynamic Resource via advanced Modelling)
+- Existing projects: IRPWIND and MAXFARM (MAXimizing wind Farm Aerodynamic Resource via advanced Modelling)

 Links to Industry Priorities: